felexkemboi/Simcard-Swap-Fraud-Detection/README.md

-Add more Data, 30 is the targe.
+Add more Data, 30 is the target.
 I will train 20 and test 10.

 ### Experiments

 ## Results
+Graph representation:

 ### Training